kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 $$
 He then pondered the legions of people who had made the compulsory bittersweet acquaintance with mathematics, forced upon them in elementary school, and forever forsworn thereafter.
 No, an expression of mathematical logic was not a good idea either: it would either evoke painful memories, or be passed over in utter incomprehension.

-### Knots and Celtic symbols
+### Knots and Braids

 Mathematics and philosophy share another quality.
-In one of its branches, mathematics is devoted to the study of [knots](https://en.wikipedia.org/wiki/Knot_theory) while [philosophy](https://www.britannica.com/topic/philosophy) generally grapples with the knotty problems of life.
-He thought about the [trefoil knot](https://mathworld.wolfram.com/TrefoilKnot.html), stylized as the Celtic [triquetra](https://en.wikipedia.org/wiki/Triquetra) and its relatives, with their logic-defying symmetry.
+Two related branches of mathematics, [Knot Theory](https://en.wikipedia.org/wiki/Knot_theory) and [Braid Theory](https://en.wikipedia.org/wiki/Braid_group), are devoted to knots and braids.
+[Philosophy](https://www.britannica.com/topic/philosophy) too, generally grapples with the knotty problems of life.
+He thought about the simple [trefoil knot](https://mathworld.wolfram.com/TrefoilKnot.html), stylized as the Celtic [triquetra](https://en.wikipedia.org/wiki/Triquetra), and of more complex braids, and their logic-defying symmetry.
 Here was something symmetrical, beautiful, engaging, intriguing, mathematical, and philosophical, all at the same time.
 Surely, that would nail the design.

 \begin{figure*}[h]
   \begin{minipage}[b]{0.5\linewidth}